 We’ll look for answers, and in the quest, dive beyond the glory of the Portuguese colonial heritage projected in Goa.
 On this pilgrimage, we shall discover the unconquerable soul of Bharatvarsha still residing in Goa – the seat of regeneration and civilisational survival.

-* On this day, we will sum up our observations and learnings on the temple trail with a visit to the local museum where the checkered past of Goa is preserved.
-We shall recount the many assaults that the temples here have suffered at the hands of colonisers, the culture of abrahamic iconoclasm that led to the systematic destruction of temples, and the great cultural survival of Goa’s Hindu against all odds.
+Sum up your observations and learnings on the temple trail with a visit to the local museum where the checkered past of Goa is preserved.
+We shall recount the many assaults that the temples here have suffered at the hands of colonisers, the culture of abrahamic iconoclasm leading to the systematic destruction of temples, and the great cultural survival of Goa’s Hindu heritage against all odds.

 Note: This itinerary is subject to changes.
 A final, more detailed version will be shared with you closer to the programme dates.

 Accommodation will be provided at the hotels on a twin-sharing basis.
 During the journey, a mix of Indian, Continental, and Konkani vegetarian meals will be served.
 Comfortable travel to-and-from airport and entrance fee at all places are also part of the services offered.

 Note: Personal expenses and other expenditures not mentioned here to be borne by participants.